-More than half of this group, ages 24-39, considers themselves to be “flexitarian,” and are eating plant-based proteins for health reasons, while not giving up meat and dairy altogether.
-Comprising a significant proportion of repeat customers for online ordering and delivery services, millennial tastes must be recognized by menu developers in restaurants and large-scale dining operations to recognize and cater to their tastes.
+More than half of this group considers themselves to be “flexitarian” and are eating plant-based proteins for health reasons, while not giving up meat and dairy altogether.
+And since Millennials are a significant proportion of repeat customers for online ordering and delivery services, it’s important for menu developers in restaurants and large-scale dining operations to recognize and cater to their tastes.

 Gen Z is on board

-65% of youth say they prefer a “plant-forward” diet and more than 3/4 go meatless several times each week.
-When it comes to sating the palates of this veg-centric generation, major food providers are working overtime to develop a wide array of dishes – and even entire plant-based food halls – at educational institutions.
+65 percent of Gen Zers say they prefer a “plant-forward” diet and more than 75 percent go meatless several times each week.
+When it comes to satiating the palates of this veg-centric generation, major food providers are working overtime to develop a wide array of dishes – and even entire plant-based food halls – at educational institutions.

 Embrace your fear

-It’s perfectly normal to be wary of new ingredients, particularly when the price point of plant-based protein is greater than many land- or sea-based proteins.
-But lean in to the challenge through experimentation and menu testing.
+It’s perfectly normal to be wary of new ingredients, particularly when the price point of plant-based protein is greater than many land- or sea-based options.
+Lean into the challenge through experimentation and menu testing.

-While alternative proteins have different cooking requirements than traditional proteins, they don’t require additional equipment.
+While alternative proteins have different cooking requirements than traditional meats, they don’t require additional equipment.
 Try using the following:

-- Food processors make spreads, hummus or plant-based cheese.
+- Food processors are great for making spreads, hummus or plant-based cheese.